 It's a challenge most boats face regularly, and one that many, especially newer owners, struggle with.
 You might be a brilliant sailor, but when it comes to marina berthing things can all too easily go horribly wrong.
-Here are 10 tips to help you perfect your marina berthing.
+Here are our best tips to help you perfect your marina berthing.

 When visiting an unknown marina for the first time the layout of the pontoons – and the berth numbering system used – is often not clear.
 It's well worth looking in advance to see whether this information is available in detailed charts of the area (whether paper or electronic) or in an almanac or pilot book.
 With this information to hand, if you’re directed into somewhere like, “berth A52, upstream side, starboard side to,” you can figure out exactly where you’re going, which means you’re less likely to encounter an unexpected challenging situation.